NervanaSystems/ngraph/python/README.md

 [nGraph][ngraph_github] is an open-source graph compiler for Artificial Neural Networks (ANNs).
-The nGraph Compiler stack provides an inherently efficient graph-based compilation infrastructure designed to be compatible with the many upcoming processors, like the Intel Nervana(TM) Neural Network Processor (Intel&reg; Nervana&trade; NNP), while also unlocking a massive performance boost on any existing hardware targets in your neural network: both GPUs and CPUs.
+The nGraph Compiler stack provides an inherently efficient graph-based compilation infrastructure designed to be compatible with the many upcoming processors, like the Intel Nervana&trade; Neural Network Processor (Intel&reg; Nervana&trade; NNP), while also unlocking a massive performance boost on any existing hardware targets in your neural network: both GPUs and CPUs.
 Using its flexible infrastructure, you will find it becomes